 Treasurer.
 Richard Seckinger, originally from Philadelphia, is a retired air traffic controller.
 Served as treasurer for 9 years of Zion Episcopal Church, Charles Town; Board of Directors of The Old Opera House; Treasurer & VP of AIDS Network of the Tri State Area; and Distinguished Past President of Lawncrest (Phila) Kiwanis Club.
 Also a volunteer with the Animal Welfare Society in Jefferson Co.
 An avid history buff and a diehard Phillies fan!

 Marjorie Gaestel – Board Historian/Archivist is retired after serving 25 years as a bookkeeper with the Point Pleasant, New Jersey, Board of Education.
 She attended Ocean County College, N.J.
-She is a member of the Point Pleasant Historical Society, an avid genealogist, a daughter of the Union Army, and a student of Washington family history.
+She is a member of the Point Pleasant Historical Society, an avid genealogist, a member of the Bee Line Chapter of the Daughters of the American Revolution, Daughters of Union Army Veterans of the Civil War, 1861-1865 and a student of Washington family history.